Summary: in this tutorial, you’ll learn about cookies and how to use the PHP setcookie()

 $name | The name of the cookie |

 $value | The value of the cookie.
-It can be any scalar value such as string or integer. |
+It can be any scalar value, such as a string or integer. |

 $expires | The time (in a UNIX timestamp) the cookie expires.
 If $expires is not set or set to 0, the cookie will expire when the web browser closes. |

-$path | The path on the webserver on which the cookie will be available.
+$path | The path on the web server on which the cookie will be available.
 For example, if the path is ‘/’, the cookie will be available within the domain. |

 $domain | The domain to which the cookie will be available. |